-During the third quarter of 2020, we focused on Nyngan Scandium Project activities including scandium marketing arrangements.
-In addition, we pursued copper industry interest in our ion exchange (IX) technology and knowhow to recover scandium, cobalt and other critical metals from solvent extraction (SX) raffinate and other acidic waste streams in certain acid leach copper operations..
+Corporate activity during the second quarter of 2021 focused on pursuit of the Phoenix CMR Project and other copper industry interest in our ion exchange (IX) technology and knowhow to recover scandium, cobalt and other critical metals from solvent extraction (SX) raffinate and other acidic waste streams in certain acid leach copper operations.
+In addition, we pursued Nyngan Scandium Project activities including scandium marketing arrangements.